drone-plugins/drone-docker/DOCS.md

 level=fatal msg="Error starting daemon: error initializing graphdriver: driver not supported"
 ```

-This error occurs when Docker attempts to fallback to the `devicemapper` storage driver:
+This error occurs when using CentOS or RedHat which default to the `devicemapper` storage driver:

 ```
 level=error msg="There are no more loopback devices available."